HaoranLiao/haoranliao.github.io/_projects/ml_cqec.md

 category: presentation
 ---

-We were invited for talk on our paper *Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits* at the biweekly colloquium of <a href="https://quantumsystemsaccelerator.org/">Quantum Systems Accelerator</a>.
+We were invited for a talk on our paper *Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits* at the biweekly colloquium of <a href="https://quantumsystemsaccelerator.org/">Quantum Systems Accelerator</a> in January 2022.
+You may learn more about it in our slides below.
+You can also check us out in the <a href="https://meetings.aps.org/Meeting/MAR22/Session/T40.13">2022 American Physical Society (APS) March Meeting</a>.

 <iframe src="https://drive.google.com/file/d/1Jk7HOUNi5zmT6q6TTZ2XVrB3VZ8OSQyS/preview" width="770" height="880" allow="autoplay"></iframe>